Determine the currently protected area

 The tool runs and the new Kenya_conservation_areas layer is added to the map.

 The areas you see in gray, red, blue, and yellow are areas the model has identified as prime conservation areas.
 These are areas with high biodiversity and important ecosystem functions that could be degraded if not conserved.
+One of them is close to the coastline, which fits into the UN target of integrating into larger seascapes.
+Some of them are close to the urban centers and, and the richly biodiverse and tree-covered parts of Kenya.

 In this tutorial, you identified the area of Kenya currently protected and determined the additional area that needs to be protected to meet the UN 30x30 goals.
 You conducted an analysis aligned with the Global Biodiversity Framework targets to conserve areas with significant biodiversity and importance to ecosystem functions.
 You used data from ArcGIS Living Atlas in Suitability Modeler to create a weighted overlay of the transformed layers.
 You used the Locate function to identify compact areas for conservation, building upon existing conserved areas and trading off various factors.